Capstone-Project-CEG4192-3/Detectiion-module/README.md

 This is a Python-based program that detects and counts the number of occupied and free parking spaces in a parking lot.
 It uses the YOLOv5 object detection model and processes images captured from a camera or a video file.
 The program can also send data to an API for further processing.

 ## Features

-Detects occupied and free parking spots in real-time Supports both video files and camera input
+Detects occupied and free parking spots in real-time

+Supports both video files and camera input

 Uses YOLOv5 for object detection

 Updates and sends parking data to an API

-Provides the option to track objects in the parking lot Can retrieve images from a remote source using web scraping
+Can retrieve images from a remote source using web scraping

 ## Dependencies
 OpenCV
 PyTorch